nordic-rse/nordic-rse.github.io/content/communities/join.md

 ### Biweekly meetings

 We meet every other week to discuss the development of Nordic RSE and plan upcoming events.
-The meeting is on each week on Monday at 10 CET (11EET).
+The meeting is on each odd week on Monday at 10 CET (11EET).
+Follow chat or agendas (see below) for exact dates.

 The agendas of previous and upcoming meeting are kept on [Google Drive](https://drive.google.com/drive/folders/1C8KBAkV4wAUb8c5OAhgYctB71A692NvB).